metocean/moana-qc/README.md

 ---
 ## Quality control summary
 "Standard" oceanographic QC tests for temperature and pressure data are included in qc_tests_df.py.
 Most of these are based on QARTOD or Argo tests.
 If any new tests are needed, that is most likely the best place to put them.
-The tests in qc_test_df.py were originally provided by the Berring Data Collective, then modified at MetOcean.
 For each test, a quality flag is assigned:

 Quality flag values = [0,1,2,3,4]